 A July 2020 article in Science Magazine focused attention on the need to clean up problems with honorary names used in the routine identification of biological organisms, a process central to taxonomy and systematics.
+An October 2020 article in Nature argued for decolonization of nomenclature through rule changes that “restore indigenous names”.
 Simply put, the question for reformers is, “how can we change a name in taxonomy created to honour a racist?”
 The answer is far from simple.

 What are scientific names?